Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 For perspective from the Land Down Under, head to The Australian‘s website.
 They specialize in business and political news, but everything is covered.
 Asian students will be particularly interested in this one, due to Australia’s proximity to Asia.

-Australian news is often ignored in European and American newspapers, so it’s good to check out what’s up in the southern hemisphere once in a while!
+Australian news is often ignored in European and American newspapers, so it’s good to check out what’s up in the southern hemisphere once in a while.

 13. The NZ Herald

-Finally, let’s not forget about Australia’s important neighbor, New Zealand.
-The New Zealand Herald is your go-to for Kiwi news, which isn’t often featured in any of the other newspapers on this list.
+The NZ Herald is your go-to for Kiwi news, which isn’t often featured in any of the other newspapers on this list.
+Like Australia, New Zealand may be particularly interesting to students who can trace their origins to Asia owing to the country’s location relative to the continent.

 Cultural Lessons